-September 2017 for Unit 1 and March 2018 for Unit 2 - The identification phase of a generator stator reliability improvement capital project is underway with potential to add approximately 4 MW to each of Units 5 and 6 at the Bridge River Generating Station - The identification phase of a capital project to explore the feasibility, impacts, and energy capability associated with the dredging of Grohmann Narrows in the Kootenay region - There is also an opportunity to redevelop the Alouette Generating Station which has been included for about 50 GWh/year and 7 MW of dependable generating capacity in the load-resource balance in Chapter 2.
-The Alouette facility has been forced out of service since February 2010 but could be uprated to as much as 22 MW.
-Four possible redevelopment scenarios have been identified; however, BC Hydro has not made a final decision at this time. - 25 Revelstoke Unit 6 and GMS Units 1-5 Capacity Increase - The largest remaining Resource Smart projects identified in terms of additional dependable capacity are Revelstoke Unit 6 with a dependable capacity of 488 MW

-- and GMS Units 1-5 Capacity Increase with a dependable capacity of up to 220 MW. - A summary of the technical and financial results for these two Resource Smart - options is contained in Table 3-24.
+- 1 There is also an opportunity to redevelop the Alouette Generating Station which has - 2 been included for about 50 GWh/year and 7 MW of dependable generating capacity - 3 in the load-resource balance in Chapter 2.
+However, the Alouette facility has been - 4 forced out of service since February 2010; the facility could be uprated to as much - 5 as 22 MW.
+Four possible redevelopment scenarios have been identified; however, - 6 BC Hydro has not made a final decision at this time. - 7 Revelstoke Unit 6 and GMS Units 1-5 Capacity Increase - 8 The largest remaining Resource Smart projects identified in terms of additional - 9 dependable capacity are Revelstoke Unit 6 with a dependable capacity of 488 MW - and GMS Units 1-5 Capacity Increase with a dependable capacity of up to 220 MW. - A summary of the technical and financial results for these two Resource Smart - 12 options is contained in Table 3-24. - 13